Msgr. Esseff reflects on the need to be aware of Christ’s “presence” through our prayer and actions.

 and it will not be taken from her.”

 Msgr.
 John A. Esseff is a Roman Catholic priest in the Diocese of Scranton.
-He was ordained on May 30th.
-1953, by the late Bishop William J. Hafey, D.D. at St. Peter’s Cathedral in Scranton, PA.
 Msgr.
-Esseff served a retreat director and confessor to St. Blessed Mother Teresa.
-He continues to offer direction and retreats for the sisters of the missionaries of charity around the world.
+Esseff served a retreat director and confessor to St. Teresa of Calcutta.
+He continues to offer direction and retreats for the sisters of the Missionaries of Charity around the world.
 Msgr.
 Esseff encountered St. Padre Pio, who would become a spiritual father to him.
-He has lived in areas around the world, serving in the Pontifical missions, a Catholic organization established by St. Pope John Paul II to bring the Good News to the world especially to the poor.
+He has lived in areas around the world, serving in the Pontifical missions, a Catholic organization established by Pope St. John Paul II to bring the Good News to the world especially to the poor.
 He continues to serve as a retreat leader and director to bishops, priests and sisters and seminarians and other religious leaders around the world.